Kansas City's Holiday Light Displays

 Seasonal Shopping Centers

 Zona Rosa, a shopping district known for reviving several local traditions, spruces up its streets each holiday season for Northern Lights.
 Massive and ornate, several lighted crowns are suspended above the district’s busy streets, harkening back to a 1950s Downtown Kansas City tradition.
-Also in store for visitors: breakfast with Santa, a holiday igloo, carriage rides and visits with Kansas City Museum’s Fairy Princess.
+Also in store for visitors: photos with Santa, ice skating and more seasonal festivities.

 Legends Outlets Kansas City keeps shoppers in tune with its Legendary Light Show, as every 15 minutes, the sprawling shopping center will spring to life with thousands of dazzling lights synchronized to classic holiday songs.
 Other festive activities include a decadent 45-foot tree and larger-than-life Christmas ornaments sprinkled throughout the district.